hannahwaldmueller/yahtzee/README.md

 A game consists of thirteen rounds.
 After each round, choose a scoring category for that round.
 You get to use each category precisely once per game.

-In the upper section of the scoring table (from "Aces" to "Sixes") only dice showing a certain number are taken into account for scoring.
-If you score 63 points or more in the upper section, you get awarded a Bonus of 35 points.
+In the Upper Section of the scoring table (from "Aces" to "Sixes"), only dice showing a certain number are taken into account for scoring.
+If you score 63 points or more in the Upper Section, you get awarded a Bonus of 35 points.

 As long as three or, respectively, four dice are the same, your score equals the sum of all dice for categories Three Of A Kind and Four Of A Kind.